 Beijing Capital International Airport (BCIA) is the biggest and busiest international hub in China.
-It is also known as the first international airport in the country which is completed with the most advanced modern facilities.
-This makes the first time arrival get confusing.
+Beijing Airport is also known as the first international airport in the country, which is completed with the most advanced modern facilities.
+This makes the first-time arrival get confusing.
 So, here are several things that you need to consider.

 Unless you are in hurry and it is an emergency, you must always take time to plan the journey to China.
 Book a flight which offers the most convenient departure time and flight length.
 Be sure to arrive in China at noon to stay on budget.
 It will give you better eyesight opportunities to the landscapes, buildings and local Chinese people.
 Importantly, you can be more alert with the overwhelming arrival procedures.

 You will receive an arrival card from the cabin crew before landing.
 It is a yellow and white colored paper.
 You will need it to pass the immigration.
 Be sure to fill it in with the following information:

 • Name, date of birth, and passport number